steveesamson/slicks/README.md

 ####View Functions
 These are the exposed view functions, which should not be overridden unless you know what you are doing.

+**remove:** `*remove*` is usually called when the backing model for the view has been delete/destroyed.
+You will normally need not call this function unless you want a custom behaviour.

+**hide:** `*hide*` is used to hide the view for whatever reason.
+You can pass arguments like `*fadeOut, hide and slideUp*` to this function to control its behaviour.

+**show:** *show* is used to display the view if it was hidden for whatever reason.
+You can pass arguments like *fadeIn, show and slideDown* to this function to control its behaviour.

+**render:** *render*, when called, will add the view to the dom, displaying the state of its model. *render* should be overridden in view that display contents of collection.

 ###Router
+??

 ## Installation